thamaranga/springboot-k8s-ex1/README.md

 By mentioning the dokcer hub id (hasitha1990) , I can push this image into docker hub.
 After  docker image successfully built, we need to push that into dockerhub.

-For creating a kubernates cluster, Here I am using minikube.
-(First we have to install minikube in our local machine) Start windows power shell and type 'minikube start'
+Using docker desktop UI we can push the docker image into dockerhub.

-By above command minikube is creating a single node cluster in the our local machine.
+For creating a kubernates cluster, Here I am using docker desktop.

 Then we need to create a kubernates deployment. kubectl create deployment springboot-k8s-ex1 --image=hasitha1990/springboot-k8s-ex1:v1